TezBaydu/Milestone-Project-3-Cooking/README.md

 - Recipe card body to be adjusted so is responsive including image size
 - Recipe repeat field showing but value is null
 - Menu nav blocking other actions due to it being fixed and extends whole width
-- Profile: New member - Accordion to have a Create Recipe button in Accordion which gets replaced when a recips is created
+- Profile: New member - Accordion to have a Create Recipe button in Accordion which gets replaced when a recipe is created
 - Edit and delete buttons on recipe cards
 - Create recipe: change upload to accept URL as source - Almost done but has content within...need to investigate !!
 - Create recipe: Ready in sum | Event listeners in prep and cook to publish sum in ready time